Breast density information for GPs

 These supplementary tests are not currently funded as part of the BreastScreen program, however, some patients may wish to access them privately.

-Many items are covered under the Charter of Medical Benefits Schedule for appropriate patients.
+Many items are covered under the Medicare Benefits Schedule for appropriate patients.
 For example, for a small number of patients who meet the criteria, they will be able to access an MRI under MBS Item 63464.
 The criterion that may allow access for a patient with high breast density is a lifetime risk estimation greater than 30% or a 10 year absolute risk estimation greater than 5% using a clinically relevant risk evaluation algorithm.
 Currently, the accepted algorithm is the Tyrer-Cuzick algorithm version 8 or later, to which breast density is an input.

 If you have any questions about breast density, you can call us on 03 8843 0029.